 Technology and image quality have improved to the point where today’s movies are more vibrant than black and white movies.
 Black-and-white movies, however, do have certain advantages.
 Popular contemporary films like “Malcolm & Marie,” “The Lighthouse,” and “Roma” all make use of black and white to convey different feelings and ideas.
-Similarly, several directors in Old Hollywood opted for black and white even though Technicolor was the industry standard.
+In the same way, some directors in Old Hollywood chose black-and-white movies even though Technicolor was the norm at the time.
 Black and white films were the standard in the early days of the film industry.

 Stacker searched IMDb’s massive database for the best black-and-white films of all time, and the result was a diverse selection covering many genres, decades, and nations.
 Movies that were just partially in black and white were not considered for this category.
 But “Schindler’s List” and other black-and-white films with only a few color moments were given the go light.
 In addition, at least 10,000 votes were needed for each film to be included.
 If there is a tie for first place, the film with the most votes will go up.
 The best 100 black-and-white movies ever made are listed below, from the most recent to the oldest.

 These are the finest classic movies that have ever been made

 Past the end of the Yellow Brick Road and Sunset Boulevard.
 The most people care about who is the GOAT.
 From Sunset Boulevard to Down Under, we’re all about the golden age of Hollywood.
 Here are the bounds: There will be no 1) silent films and 2) films produced after 1980.
 When you finish reading this collection, you will undoubtedly be overcome with emotion.